datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 	surveys_df['weight']*2

-## Another Challenge
+> ## Challenge - Make a list
+>

-1. What's another way to create a list of species and associated `count` of the records in the data?
-Hint: you can perform `count`, `min`, etc functions on groupby DataFrames in the same way you can perform them on regular DataFrames.
+>  What's another way to create a list of species and associated `count` of the
+>  records in the data?
+Hint: you can perform `count`, `min`, etc functions on
+>  groupby DataFrames in the same way you can perform them on regular DataFrames.
+{: .challenge}

 # Quick & Easy Plotting Data Using Pandas